immcantation/shazam/docs/topics/collapseClones.md

-**collapseClones** - *Identifies clonal consensus sequences*
+**collapseClones** - *Constructs clonal consensus sequences*

 Description
 --------------------

-Identifies effective/consensus sequences collapsed by clone
+`collapseClones` identifies the consensus sequence of each clonal group and appends columns to the input `data.frame` containing the clonal consensus and germline for each sequence.

 Usage